SovaNetwork/contracts/PROGRESS.md

 # SovaBTC Frontend Development Progress

-## Project Status: ✅ Phase 1-3 Complete - Foundation Ready
+## Project Status: ✅ Phase 1-3 Complete - Foundation Ready & Bugs Fixed

-This document provides a comprehensive overview of the SovaBTC DeFi frontend implementation, completed through Phases 1-3 as specified in the implementation guides.
+This document provides a comprehensive overview of the SovaBTC DeFi frontend implementation, completed through Phases 1-3 as specified in the implementation guides. **All critical bugs have been resolved and the application is now building and running successfully.**

 ## 🎯 What Has Been Built